Stories and ideas, exploring the challenges and ethics of the intelligence sector, and how we can learn from it.

 My fiction writing is inspired by the struggle of young professionals to make a better world.

-My application of intelligence techniques to project risk management, is to help us cope with extreme challenges.
+My application of intelligence techniques to industry are to help things work better:

 — Adrian Cowderoy, story-teller, innovator and Chartered IT Professional